Inflation targeting: Positive

-The typical numerical target of 2% has come under debate since the period of rapid inflation experienced following the monetary expansion during the COVID-19 pandemic.
+The typical numerical target of 2% has come under debate since the period of rapid inflation experienced during the COVID-19 pandemic.
 Mohamed El-Erian has suggested the Federal Reserve raise its inflation target to a (stable) 3% rate of inflation, saying "There's nothing scientific about 2%".

 Over time, the compound effect of small annual price increases will significantly reduce a currency's purchasing power.
 For example, successfully hitting a target of +2% each year for 40 years would cause the price of a $100 basket of goods to rise to $220.80.
 Cumulative inflation can impact the perception of inflation.

 A study found higher inflation is correlated with and causes lower real GDP per capita.

 Zero

 The drawbacks of positive and negative inflation targets can be minimized by choosing a target of zero inflation on average.

 Negative

 Some economists argue that inflation is more likely than deflation to cause an economic contraction.
 Andrew Atkeson and Patrick J. Kehoe argued that deflation is the necessary consequence of optimal monetary policy or zero interest-rate policy.
 The zero lower bound problem can be mitigated with helicopter money.